oscarhealth/graphql-mock-factory/README.md

 ### Why use this over `graphql-tools` mocking functionality?

 [`graphql-tools`](https://www.apollographql.com/docs/graphql-tools/mocking/) was the first to introduce the idea of mocking an entire GraphQL server using its schema definition.
-Unfortunately, it has a number of limitations that prevented us from using it in our tests:
+Unfortunately, we could not use it in our tests because of a few limitations:
 - There is no way to customize the values of aliased fields (see [example](/examples/graphql-tools/aliased.js)).
 This is a deal breaker when writing tests because you need to be able to customize any value that a test relies on.
 - Resolver functions are ignored if the resolver function of their parent field returns an object (see [example](/examples/graphql-tools/nested.js)).
 This is an unexpected behavior that makes mocking non-scalar fields very confusing.
 - It is not possible to customize mocks on a per query basis.
-There has been [attempts](https://blog.apollographql.com/mocking-your-server-with-just-one-line-of-code-692feda6e9cd) to work around this but they add another layer of complexity (see [example](/examples/graphql-tools/mergeResolvers.js)).
+There has been an [attempt](https://blog.apollographql.com/mocking-your-server-with-just-one-line-of-code-692feda6e9cd) to work around this but it adds another layer of complexity (see [example](/examples/graphql-tools/mergeResolvers.js)).
 - There is no way to automock certain field types.
 That becomes quite repititive if you use Relay and need to mock all the connection fields (see [example](#TODO)).

 In addition to these limitations, its mocking API can be confusing.
 For example, it is not clear why object types must be mocked with resolver functions.
 Is it not enough to define resolver functions for fields?
 Similarly, it is not clear why `root`, `context` and `info` parameters are passed to the mock functions.
 When does it make sense to access those parameters in a mock function?